-- Remember that atmospheric conditions are usually the limiting factor on how much planetary detail will be visible.
+- nus and of .
+In ant - Remember that atmospheric conditions are usually the limiting factor on how much planetary detail will be visible.
 So, avoid observing the planets when they are low on the horizon or when they are directly over a source of radiating heat, such as a rooftop or chimney.
-See the "Seeing Conditions" section later in this section. - To increase contrast and bring out detail on the planetary surface, try using color eyepiece filters.
+See the "Seeing Conditions" section later in this section. - To increase contrast and bring out detail on the planetary surface, try using Celestron eyepiece filters.